KmNeetuSingh/Clone_LensKart/README.md

 - **Integrated Search Functionality 🔍**: Find what you’re looking for in seconds with our sleek search bar—making shopping feel effortless!

-- **Wishlist Feature ❤️**: Save your top picks for later and keep your faves close with the wishlist—because who doesn’t love a good wishlist?

 - **Seamless Cart & Checkout 🛒**: Add items, review your selections, and get ready to checkout (payment integration is on the way, don’t worry!).

 - **Responsive Design 📱**: Thanks to **Chakra UI**, our design adapts to your device like a chameleon—whether you’re on mobile, tablet, or desktop!